dgwhited/guardduty-runbooks/runbooks/cryptocurrency-lambda-bitcointool-b.md

 -----------------------------------

-### A Lambda function is querying an IP address that is associated with a cryptocurrency-related activity.
+### A Lambda function is querying an IP address that is associated with a cryptocurrency\-related activity.

 **Default severity: High**